CommodoreAlex/Prometheus/README.md

 If you encounter issues with the setup, here are some things to check:
 - **Prometheus not scraping metrics**: Ensure the `prometheus.yml` configuration is correct, especially the `static_configs` and the target URL for Node Exporter.
 - **Grafana cannot connect to Prometheus**: Double-check that Prometheus is up and running, and that the Grafana data source URL is set correctly (i.e., `http://prometheus:9090`).

-## Contributing

-We welcome contributions to this repository!
-If you have any improvements, suggestions, or bug fixes, feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-Happy Monitoring!